Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • State, city

-• Month, days, year (The Championship activities always begin on the Thursday preceding Mother’s Day.)
+• Month, days, year (The Championship activities typically begin on the Thursday preceding Mother's Day.)

 • Courthouse facilities to be used